LSTA Grant

 - TCLC

-- Following the workshop, in order to receive reimbursement funds, organizers must send the following to the CRD Chair and to PaLA Headquarters:
+Following the workshop, in order to receive reimbursement funds, please send the following to crdpala@gmail.com, preferably within 2 weeks of the event:

 - A brief online report about the meeting, describing the event/program and summarizing evaluations, must be completed.
-In addition to the number of attendees, please note how many academic librarians attended.
+Include a list of attendee names and their libraries (this could be your sign-in sheet or registration list with actual attendees marked), noting how many of the attendees are from academic libraries.

-- A final expense report (Example Expense Report) must be sent to the CRD Chair for the organization to receive payment
+- A final expense report (Example Expense Report) must be emailed to crdpala@gmail.com for the organization to receive payment

 Your question not answered here?